sarasm93/traffic-sign-memory/README.md

 The function on line 167-169  in the script.js file is taken from [this W3Schools.com page](https://www.w3schools.com/js/tryit.asp?filename=tryjs_array_sort_math_min) and has then been renamed.
 The function is used to find the lowest value of the variable `let timeArray` which is holding all the saved time scores, i.e. the function is used to find the fastest time in which the user has finished the game.

 To better understand how data-attributes work, I used [this W3Schools](https://www.w3schools.com/tags/att_global_data.asp) site to learn more.
 To better understand timing events in javascript I used [this W3Schools site](https://www.w3schools.com/js/js_timing.asp).
 [This W3Schools site](https://www.w3schools.com/jsref/met_win_confirm.asp) was used to learn about the confirm-method.
+To better understand how `event.target` works I used [this website](https://www.educative.io/answers/what-is-eventtarget-in-javascript) to help me.

 I used this [google search for memory game](https://www.google.com/search?q=memory+game&rlz=1C1IBEF_svSE1046SE1046&sxsrf=APwXEdceULB4pIF0rDT7QQ1L7FSIh_13PA:1681194978841&source=lnms&tbm=isch&sa=X&ved=2ahUKEwiI3ousm6H-AhVScvEDHe6uAAkQ_AUoAXoECAEQAw&biw=1536&bih=714&dpr=1.25) to get inspiration for the design and layout of the site.
 I also made a google search for [traffic signs speed limit](https://www.google.com/search?q=traffic+signs+speed+limit&tbm=isch&ved=2ahUKEwizu7ih86H-AhWOwioKHX3iAN4Q2-cCegQIABAA&oq=traffic+signs+speed+limit&gs_lcp=CgNpbWcQAzIECCMQJzIHCAAQgAQQEzIICAAQCBAeEBMyCAgAEAgQHhATUABYAGD44QZoA3AAeACAAViIAaYBkgEBMpgBAKoBC2d3cy13aXotaW1nwAEB&sclient=img&ei=Elw1ZLPqMY6FqwH9xIPwDQ&bih=714&biw=1536&rlz=1C1IBEF_svSE1046SE1046 ) trying to find what font is typically used on traffic signs, and then tried to find that font on [Google Fonts](https://fonts.google.com/).